Survey Methods for Ocean Economic Activity

 UN NQAF Manual (2019), Requirement 12.2.
 Data of all data sources are reviewed and validated to identify potential problems, errors and discrepancies such as outliers, missing data and miscoding. ↩︎

 FAO.
-(2022).
-Guidelines for Increasing Access of Small-Scale Fisheries to Insurance Services.
+(2001).
+Guidelines for the Routine Collection of Capture Fishery Data.
+FAO Fisheries Technical Paper No. 382.
 Rome: FAO.
 The integration of administrative catch data with survey-based economic data is recommended practice in fisheries statistics, where landings records provide volume benchmarks and surveys supply value-added dimensions. ↩︎